TPclan/EduMemory/Game-dev-notes.md

 - when there is a match add a message like "Congrats! keep going".
 Possibly add a sound.
 - change card time once chosen your 2 cards from 1 second to 2
 - display the number of turns.
+- add a timer and display
+- add "Attempts" or turns. flippedcount is in the code already.

 ## To do - content

 - replace Tom's MYP with "about the app" and add credits
 - add "pick two" once game starts

+## Bug fixes

+- get out of sync sometimes when you click too fast before it has time to reset.
+Can lead to odd cards staying up.

 ## To do - go live